SaudHassan25/PortfolioProjects/README.md

-This Repository I made for my Data Analytics Projects of SQL and Python.
+This Repository I made for my Data Analytics Projects.